Currency Wars Often Lead to Trade Wars ... Which In Turn Can Devolve Into Hot Wars

 According to numerous high-level insiders, the global currency war is accelerating:

-We've been in a global currency war for years
+We've been in a global currency war for years.

-As the Wall Street Journal asked
+As the Wall Street Journal asked in 2010:

 Beggar-thy-neighbor currency devaluations proved ruinous for the global economy in the 1930s.
 Is the world setting off down the same slippery slope again?

 Quantitative easing - the main lever to depreciate currency - hurts the little guy and only helps the super-elite.

 Former Secretary of Labor Robert Reich points out that a weak dollar makes everyone poorer ... and any new jobs created by a a policy of devaluation are low-wage jobs.

 While the positive effects a currency war produced in the 1930s [many disagree] are unlikely to reappear, there is a chance of large negative effects such as a simultaneous trade war or the breakdown of the international monetary system, so let's hope a currency war can be avoided.

 Philadelphia Federal Reserve Bank president Charles Plosser notes that currency wars would only hurt world trade and the economies that were involved.